Does Florida require paid family or sick leave in 2026?

 Either approach works.
 The wrong move is silence.
 The Florida hire will compare notes with a California colleague within their first month and ask why their package looks thinner.

-Single fixed rate covers voluntary leave-policy design, FMLA eligibility tracking, PWFA accommodation logging, Florida jury-duty pay continuation, and USERRA reinstatement support including the Florida National Guard mirror.
-No setup fee, no exit fee, no markup on any statutory cost.
+Starting rate covers voluntary leave-policy design, FMLA eligibility tracking, PWFA accommodation logging, Florida jury-duty pay continuation, and USERRA reinstatement support including the Florida National Guard mirror.
+No setup fee, no exit fee, no surcharge on any statutory cost.

 Statutory employer cost (FICA, FUTA, Florida Reemployment Tax at the 2.7 percent new-employer rate, workers’ comp insurance) passes through at cost, itemised on every invoice.
 The voluntary leave package you design lives alongside, on the same platform.

 You hire the person.
 We design the voluntary leave policy from Florida benchmark data.
-We track FMLA eligibility for the 50-employee trigger, log PWFA accommodations at 15, continue jury-duty pay at 10, and run USERRA reinstatement for federal and Florida National Guard call-ups.
+We track FMLA eligibility for the 50-employee trigger, log PWFA accommodations at 15, apply the Miami-Dade jury-duty pay rule where it bites (10 employees, county only), and run USERRA reinstatement for federal and Florida National Guard call-ups.

 Zero FX mark-up.
 Statutory employer cost passes through itemised on every invoice.